 Life is not always easy so why suck the simple joys out of it?
 Simple joys, like sugar.
 Beautiful sugar, which comes in so many tempting forms.
 Walk into any average supermarket and the ways you can get your sugar hit are numerous whether it is croissants or chocolate, we all have our weak spot!
 While I am not completely addicted to sugar, I will never be the kind of person that would pick crisps over chocolate, starters over a dessert.
 Despite this, and I still do not really know where the idea came from, but I am going sugar-free for a month.
 In fact, this could be the best thing for me going without sugar for a month, as I dread to think about what impact this will have on my teeth.
 A little bit of sugar would be fine, but consuming too much could lead to broken teeth or cavities, which would then require dental treatment from somewhere similar to this Dentist in Newmarket so that my oral hygiene is up to scratch.
 Do not get me wrong, once this month is over, I probably will end up going back to eating sugary foods, but I will have to be very careful in how much I do eat as I do not want to have to undergo dental treatment that could have been prevented.

 So, why am I doing this?
-It’s good to challenge yourself, and going off sugar is undeniably a challenge!
+It is good to challenge yourself, and going off sugar is undeniably a challenge!
 When most people start a new challenge, they might turn to exercise for their health or yoga for their mental health, but I can happily admit that these are already parts of my life.

 After roughly two weeks into this challenge, I have found a few tricks that make it easier.
 My coping mechanisms range from eating different things to finding methods to distract myself.
-If you want to try and curb your sugar habits, here are five tips I’ve found worked well for going sugar-free!
+If you want to try and curb your sugar habits, here are five tips I have found worked well for going sugar-free!

 1. Spice Up Your Cooking: